metarapi/fluid-sim-webgpu/README.md

 * **Robert Bridson** — for *Fluid Simulation for Computer Graphics*, which provided detailed theoretical background
 * **Mark Jarzynski and Marc Olano** — for their PCG2D hash function used to add jitter to the particles ([*Hash Functions for GPU Rendering, Journal of Computer Graphics Techniques (JCGT)*, vol. 9, no. 3, 20–38, 2020](https://www.jcgt.org/published/0009/03/02/paper.pdf))
 * **Tassilo Kugelstadt, Andreas Longva, Nils Thuerey, Jan Bender** - for their implicit density projection ([*Implicit Density Projection for Volume Conserving Liquids, IEEE Transactions on Visualization and Computer Graphics (2019)*](https://ieeexplore.ieee.org/document/8869736))
+* **Thomas Smith, John D. Owens, Raph Levien** - for their prefix sum shader. ([*Decoupled Fallback: A Portable Single-Pass GPU Scan*](https://doi.org/10.1145/3694906.3743326))

 ## Troubleshooting

-* Ensure your browser supports WebGPU (Chrome Canary or recent versions of Chromium-based browsers).
+- Ensure your browser supports WebGPU **with the `subgroups` feature** (see browser and GPU requirements above).
-* Check the developer console for error messages.
+- Check the developer console for error messages.
-* Make sure all dependencies are installed correctly.
+- Make sure all dependencies are installed correctly.

 If you're stuck, feel free to open an issue in the repository.